 Vermont Teddy Bear

-One product you don’t often see made in the U.S. these days are toys, but the Vermont Teddy Bear company has been handcrafting bears since 1981.
-With a dedication to quality, the company offers a lifetime warranty on its bears and the company’s Dr. Nancy is in charge of the “Bear Hospital” where teddy bears are repaired.
-Sustainability is also a priority with “100% recycled stuffing used in each bear.”
+One product you don’t often see made in the U.S. these days is toys, but the Vermont Teddy Bear company has been handcrafting bears since 1981.
+With a dedication to quality, the company offers a lifetime warranty on its bears, and the company’s “medical director,” Dr. Nancy, oversees “Bear Hospital,” where teddy bears are repaired.
+Sustainability is also a priority, with “100% recycled stuffing used in each bear.”

 Vitamix

-Cleveland, Ohio-based Vitamix offers high-performance blenders that are designed, built and tested in the U.S. The company is known for its extraordinarily loyal following, with Vitamix owners recommending it to 13 people on average.
-Additionally, Vitamix is credited with creating one of first-ever “infomercials,” which aired in 1949.
+Cleveland, Ohio-based Vitamix offers high-performance blenders that are designed, built, and tested in the U.S. The company has a loyal following of devotees, with Vitamix owners recommending it to 13 people on average.
+Additionally, Vitamix is credited with creating the infomercial, which aired in 1949.

 Zippo